iWinston/typeorm-plus/docs/connection.md

 Different connections must have different names.
 By default, if connection name is not specified it's equal to `default`.
-Usually you use multiple connections when you have multiple databases or multiple connection configurations.
+Usually, you use multiple connections when you have multiple databases or multiple connection configurations.

-Once you create a connection you can obtain it anywhere from your app, using `getConnection` method:
+Once you created a connection you can obtain it anywhere from your app, using `getConnection`:

 ```typescript
 import {getConnection} from "typeorm";